benny-png/sms-gateway-api/README.md

 - **Development**: Run with reload flag for quick development
 - **Testing**: Use test fixtures instead of real device connections
-- **Production**: Set secure API keys and consider replacing SQLite with a more robust database for high-load environments
+- **Production**: Consider replacing SQLite with a more robust database for high-load environments

 ## Security Considerations

 For production use:
-- Store API keys securely in environment variables
-- Implement more robust authentication
+- Consider implementing authentication for API endpoints
 - Consider using a more scalable database like PostgreSQL for high loads
 - Encrypt WebSocket communications
 - Implement rate limiting